Kangfei/Kangfei.github.io/_pages/about.md

 I obtained my Ph.D. degree at The Chinese University of Hong Kong (CUHK) in 2019, under the supervison of [Prof. Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/).
 Prior to that, I received the B.Eng. from University of Science and Technology of China (USTC) in 2014.

-My research interests include ML/DL for Graph and Databases, Graph Data Management, Graph Analytics and Algorithm, In-Database ML.
+My research concentrates on ML/DL for Graph and Databases, Graph Data Management, Graph Analytics and Algorithm, In-Database ML.

 I'm looking for highly-motivated Ph.D., master and undergraduate students.
 If you are interested, please drop me an email without hesitation.